Athletic Director & Head Baseball Coach

 Rose-Hulman also hosted the 1996 and 2012 Indiana Collegiate and Heartland Collegiate Athletic Conference postseason tournaments after earning regular season league titles.
 In addition, Jenkins and the Fightin' Engineers hosted the 2003 Southern Collegiate Athletic Conference tournament.

 Prior to Jenkins' arrival on campus, the Engineers had recorded just one 20-win season.
-During his 24-year tenure, Rose-Hulman has recorded twenty-one 20-win campaigns and five 30-win seasons.
+During his 25-year tenure, Rose-Hulman has recorded twenty-two 20-win campaigns and five 30-win seasons.

 Rose-Hulman has also sent four players to minor league baseball under Jenkins.
 Pitchers Eric Tryon and Matt Sims continued their careers after completing their Fightin' Engineer careers, with Tryon reaching the AA level in the Cincinnati Reds organization.
 Tryon, 1999 graduate Andy Cain, 2008 graduate Michael Matsui and 2011 graduate Tim Tepe earned All-American honors under Jenkins' watch.

 Derek Eitel became the first Rose-Hulman student-athlete selected in a professional sports draft with his 17th round selection from the Arizona Diamondbacks in 2010.
 Keenan Long also enjoyed a strong career in the independent leagues after earning honorable mention All-American honors and graduating in 2010.

 Jenkins started his coaching career at Heidelberg College in Ohio in 1987, inheriting a team that won only six games in the four previous seasons.
 He led Heidelberg to 15 wins in his first season, and was named the Ohio Athletic Conference Coach of the Year in 1988.
 He coached at Bethany College (W.V.) one season before coming to Rose-Hulman.